shoabahamed/UniversityManagementWebsite/README.md

         * Notice Management: Admins can create, update, and delete notices to keep students informed.
         * Event Management: Admins can add and manage events happening within the university.
         * Course Management: Admins can add, update, and delete courses for different departments, as well as assign teachers to these courses.
-        * Faculty Management: Admins have the ability to add and update information about faculty members, including roles such as head, dean, and vice-chancellor.
+        * Faculty Management: Admins have the ability to add and update information about faculty members, add new members, change roles such as head, dean
         * Hall Management: Admins can add details about university halls, including descriptions and images.
     * **Student Features:**
         * Information Update: Students can update their personal information, ensuring that their details are current.